Your Complete Guide to Smile Makeovers

 For most cases of crooked teeth, Invisalign and braces are equally effective.
 The choice really boils down to lifestyle vs cost.
 Invisalign is an excellent option if you are hesitant about compromising on your lifestyle.
 With its virtually invisible aligners, you’ll be able to straighten your teeth without anyone knowing, do away with nicks and cuts in your mouth, and still enjoy your favourite food.
 Dental visits are also less frequent.
 In comparison, braces (whether metal, self-ligating or ceramic ones) are a more economical but less lifestyle- friendly option.

 With porcelain veneers, a thin cover (or laminate) is custom made to fit over your teeth.
 With dental bonding, a composite resin is moulded and adhered to your teeth.
 The underlying concept is pretty similar and, with today’s technology, both are able to achieve a natural look with minimal discomfort.
 In terms of strength and durability, however, veneers have an edge over dental bonding.
-With care, veneers can last up to 10 years, compared to dental bonding’s three to six years.

 A badly decayed, broken, or missing tooth calls for a replacement.
 Unlike veneers and dental bonding, which sit on the outer surface of your tooth, crowns cover your entire tooth.
 They are necessary when the tooth enamel is cracked, decayed or broken.
 Crowns are permanent fixtures that can also be used to protect a weak tooth from breaking.